SysKitTeam/docs-spdockit/product-updates/just-released-spdockit7.md

 * [Permissions Health Check](#internal/get-to-know-spdockit/permissions-reports-screen) reports are a set of new permissions reports, which can help you stay compliant with permissions governance best practices and detect users with directly given permissions, lists containing items with broken permissions inheritance, and what those items are specifically.
 * New Cleanup report called, __Site Collections with Disabled Owner__, lists all site collection owners who have been disabled or deleted in Active Directory.
-* __Permission Level Usage__ report shows site collections where a certain permission level exists.used.
+* __Permission Level Usage__ report shows site collections where a certain permission level exists and whether it is being used.
 * Now, you can choose to __restore permission inheritance recursively on folder__ structures.
 If you decide to use this feature, permissions inheritance will be restored for all list items of the currently selected folder.
 * New management action, called __Add to Group__, helps you add a specified principal to the selected SharePoint group.
 * [Server to Server Compare](#internal/how-to/compare-wizard/compare-servers) is now possible.
 Compare any two SQL, IIS, or other server settings in your farm using Compare Wizard.